-Gumboots and hats are supplied and visitors have an option of wearing the clothes the sanctuary supplies or bring their own change of clothes.
-You will get muddy and wet!
-Bring a towel so you can shower and change into clean clothes before lunch.
+Gumboots and hats are supplied and visitors have an option of wearing the clothes the sanctuary supplies or bringing their own change of clothes.
+You will get muddy and wet so bring a towel so you can shower and change into clean clothes before lunch.

 There are two sessions daily: Morning 06.30-12.30 and Afternoon 12.00-17.30

 For more information, other packages and bookings: ELEPHANT RESCUE PARK

 Choosing an Elephant Sanctuary in Chiang Mai

 Thailand elephants have traditionally been exploited and used by humans throughout history.
 For these wild animals to interact with humans and allow humans to ride them, they undergo an excruciating cruel breaking ritual called the Phajann.